katharinalisalin/demo-bug-template/docs/contributing/requesting-a-change.md

 ### Use cases

-Explain how your change request would work from an author's and user's perspective – what's the expected impact and why does it not only benefit you, but other users?
+Explain how your change request would work from an author's and user's perspective – what's the expected impact, and why does it not only benefit you, but other users?
 How many of them?
 Furthermore, would it potentially break existing functionality?